DEV Community

 • AWS Budgets/Cost Explorer: Track real-time spend and receive notifications.

-• Evaluate cost per training iteration to make informed decisions about scaling or advanced features.
+• Understand the cost per iteration of training to make informed decisions on scaling or advanced features.

 2. Mixed Precision + Spot Instances